lpuettmann/automation-patents/explore.md

     ##   nb = col_character(),
     ##   affil = col_character(),
     ##   weight = col_character(),
-    ##   owner = col_character(),
+    ##   assignee = col_character(),
     ##   patents = col_double()
     ## )

 Pick the versions of the data we're interested in: 1) where are patents used (not invented) and 2) patents not weighted by the number of their citations.
-The data comes split into bins for individual patent owners.
-So to get a first look at the data, sum over all patent owners:
+The data comes split into bins for individual patent assignees.
+So to get a first look at the data, sum over all patent assignees:

 ``` r
 df <- ind %>%